The Museum is open daily from 10 a.m. to 5 p.m. Plan Your Visit

 About the Exhibit

 “Race” is a short word with a long history.
 Yet, most of what we think about race is based on myth, folklore, or assumptions unsupported by genetics or biology.
-No one is free of misunderstandings about race, but it doesn’t have to be that way.
 Join us for an eye-opening look at human nature and biology.
+Race: Are We So Different? explains the origins of race and racism, and helps us understand how to deal with them in productive, enlightening ways.

 Exhibit Images